h2r/burlap_caffe/README.md

 The first, `AtariDQN`, is the same architecture as DeepMind's DQN with the same hyper-parameters as specified in their [nature paper] (http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
+NOTE: You may need to increase the Java max memory size to run this example.
+To do so, add `-Xmx8192m` as a Java VM argument (this sets the max memory to 8MB).

 The second, `GridWorldDQN`, is a simple DQN implementation of a built-in BURLAP domain.